-number of LEP students in the Grade 9 cohort who graduated with a high school diploma number of LEP students in the class of 2016
+number of LEP students in the Grade 9 cohort who graduated with a high school diploma number of LEP students in the class of 2017

-- For additional information about data sources and methods for calculating the LEP graduation rate, see the Secondary School Completion and Dropouts in Texas Public Schools report available at http://tea.texas.gov/acctres/dropcomp\index.html. - Confidential student-level listings of LEP cohort members are available to districts through the secure Accountability TEASE application.
+- For additional information about data sources and methods for calculating the LEP graduation rate, see the Secondary School Completion and Dropouts in Texas Public Schools report available at https://tea.texas.gov/acctres/dropcomp_index.html. - Confidential student-level listings of LEP cohort members are available to districts through the secure Accountability TEASE application.
 Select the Research and Analysis (RES) tab for more information.

+- MSR: Denominator ≥ 30

-• RI: Yes (New!)
+- RI: Yes

-• SA: No
+- SA: No

+- Year(s) of Data Available for Analysis: 3

-• Accountability Subset: No
+- Accountability Subset: No

-• Section II of this manual includes detailed information on these and other PBMAS components.
+- Section II of this manual includes detailed information on these and other PBMAS components.